thrashr888/jenngen/README.md

 ## How it works

-JennGen uses OpenAI's GPT4 to translate pseudocode into real code, using custom prompting and examples.
+JennGen uses OpenAI's GPT4 to translate pseudocode into real code using custom prompting and examples.
 You can add a `.jenngen` file to your project to provide further instructions.

 ```
 <your project>